kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 Following these instructions will make it easier to add `haskell-to-elm` types later on.

-Create a folder named `Lib` and make a new Haskell file:
+Create a folder named `Application/Lib` and create a new Haskell module:

 ```
 mkdir Application/Lib